quantummaid/quantummaid-tutorials/basic/BasicTutorial.md

     }
 }
 ```
+Our goal is to map a so-called path parameter to the `name` parameter.
+Requests to `/hello/quantummaid` should result in the method being called as `hello("quantummaid")`,
+requests to `/hello/frodo` as `hello("frodo)`, etc.

-In traditional application frameworks, we could achieve this by annotating the `name` parameter with the
+In traditional application frameworks, we achieve this by annotating the `name` parameter with the
 `@PathParam` JAX-RS annotation.
 Since QuantumMaid guarantees to keep your business logic 100% infrastructure agnostic under
 all circumstances, this not an option.
 Instead, we will modify the `WebService` class accordingly to tell HttpMaid
-to look into the request's path parameters in order to resolve the `name` parameter:
+to look into the request's path parameters in order to resolve the `name` parameter of the use case method:

 <!---[CodeSnippet](webservice3)-->
 ```java